mendix/docs/content/refguide/decision.md

 ### 2.1 Type

-Type defines whether an expression or a rule is used to define the condition of the split.
+Type defines whether an expression or a rule is used to define the condition of the decision.

 | Option | Description |
 | --- | --- |